reactphp/website/README.md

 > Make sure the required `DEPLOY_KEY` secret is set in the repository settings on GitHub.
 > See [action documentation](https://github.com/JamesIves/github-pages-deploy-action#using-an-ssh-deploy-key-)
 > for more details.
+> On top of this, you're recommended to add a [personal access token](https://github.com/settings/tokens)
+> as a repository secret with the name `PAT` to avoid running into secondary rate limits.
+> If this secret is not found, it will fall back to the automatic `GITHUB_TOKEN`
+> secret, which may cause the build to fail occasionally.

 ## License